simonipiponi/ae-text-expression-selector/README.md

 ![character selector_Character Selector How 2_2023-06-13_15 32 23](https://github.com/simonheimbuchner/expressionSelector/assets/20266941/39feb909-bb52-4501-9462-06ca40ec0a00)

 Instead of the Start and End-Sliders of the Range selector, an Expression is used to select a Range in the Source Text.
-Per _Based On_-Unit, a different amount of _Effect_ can be applied.

 >#### Note:
 > For simplicity's sake, I will only be using the _Based On_-Unit **Characters** in this explanation.
 Of course, the same applies for all other units.